WWBB

 WWBB (101.5 FM, "B101") is a radio station in Providence, Rhode Island, United States.
 The station plays classic hits from the 1970s, 1980s and 1990s.
 WWBB's offices and studios are located on Oxford Street in Providence, on the 3rd and 4th floors of the Roland Building near Interstate 95.
 WWBB's transmitting antenna is located on the roof of One Financial Plaza, also in Providence.
 WWBB transmits a directional signal to reduce interference to Boston-based sister station 101.7 WBWL.
 The station is owned by iHeartMedia, Inc.

-On-air staff

-Former staff

-Notable former WWBB on-air staff includes Tom Campbell, Mark Ambrose, Ray Anthony, Jed Barton, Big John Bina, Robby Bridges, Daria Bruno, Kenny Cool, Melissa Culross, Austin Davis, Bob Kay, Amy Hagan, Tiffany Hill, Michele Hughes, Larry "Ice Cold" Kruger, Roger Letendre, Rick Lyle, Bobby Michaels, Rebecca Morse-Whitten, Rockin' Rob Mullin, Mike O'Reilly, Cruisin' Bruce Palmer, Paul Perry, Keri Rodrigues, Jeff Ryan, Randy Saxx, Dr. Don Spencer, Tom St. John, Norm Thibeault, and Steve Valentine.